anshlabs716/anshlabs716/README.md

         🛠️ Build
            │
            ▼
-        💥 Break
+     💥 Something breaks
            │
            ▼
        🔎 Investigate
            │
            ▼
-        🔧 Fix
+        🔧 Fix it
            │
            ▼
-      ⚙️ Improve
+       ⚙️ Improve it
            │
            ▼
         🧠 Learn
            │
-           └───────────↻
+           └──────────────↻
 ```

-Sometimes the result is amazing.
+Sometimes the result is great.

 Sometimes it completely falls apart.

-Both are useful.
+Either way, I learned something.

 ---

 # 🛠️ What I Like Building

-I like creating software that is:
+I enjoy making software that is:

 * 💡 Useful
 * 🧠 Interesting